VANCOUVER BUNGALOWS INCREASED IN VALUE 1,167% IN 30 YEARS

 - Metro Vancouver’s non-elected regional government then brokered an unbalanced distribution of ALR lands among member jurisdictions.

-- Measured by land area, half of the communities were burdened with 91% of the ALR lands, while the other half carried just 9%.
+- Measured by land area, 91% of the ALR lands were culled from half of the metro Vancouver footprint, while the other half carried just 9%.

-- Richmond, Surrey, Delta, Pitt Meadows and Langley hold 91% of the ALR in Metro Vancouver.
+- In terms of jurisdiction, 5 municipalities out of 22—Richmond, Surrey, Delta, Pitt Meadows and Langley—hold 91% of the ALR in metro Vancouver.
 Fully 86% of Pitt Meadows and 77% of the Township of Langley are zoned ALR.
 Yet, both places are within easy commuting distance from Canada’s third largest metropolis.

 - Other ALR lands occupy strategic locations along feral rail transportation corridors in Metro Vancouver.